sathomas/material-gauge/README.md

     gauge.value(0.75);

-As a final enhancement, if you're going to update the gauge live on the page, you can add the `gauge__liveupdate` class to the parent element.
+As a final enhancement, if you're going to update the gauge live on the page, you can add the `gauge--liveupdate` class to the parent element.
 This will enable a nice CSS-based animation for value updates.